HaimengBai/431slides/class_08/README.md

 3. R Studio **does** in fact have a **spell-check** for your R Markdown files.
 Just hit **F7**.

+4. The [Course Notes](https://thomaselove.github.io/431notes/index.html) (in several places) and [Software Installation Instructions](https://github.com/THOMASELOVE/431/blob/master/software-installation-431.md) have changed to use `ggridges` instead of `ggjoy`.
+You should enter R Studio and install the `ggridges` package if you haven't already done so, by clicking on the Packages tab in the lower right window and selecting Install Packages, and then typing in ggridges in the popup box.

+5. This weekend might be a good time to **update** your packages in R Studio, as well.
+Go to the Packages tab and click Update.
+You might wait to do this until **after** you submit Assignment 2.

-4. If you have concerns about your grade on any Assignment in this class, please review [Section 13.1 of the Course Syllabus](https://thomaselove.github.io/431syllabus/general-course-policies.html#grade-appeal-policy---wait-until-december) and the course policies described there.
+6. If you have concerns about your grade on any Assignment in this class, please review [Section 13.1 of the Course Syllabus](https://thomaselove.github.io/431syllabus/general-course-policies.html#grade-appeal-policy---wait-until-december) and the course policies described there.

-5. Reminders
+7. Reminders

 - [Assignment 2](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-2.md) is due this Friday 2017-09-22.
     + Remember our advice on [What We'd Ideally See in a Homework Assignment Submission](https://github.com/THOMASELOVE/431homework)